j-devs/dots/README.md

 # Dotfiles
 ### These are my dotfiles.
-There are many like them but these one's are mine...
+There are many like them but these ones are mine...

 I created these to help speed up the setup process of a new (or newly formatted) computer.